 Hope you try this Instant Pot kartoffelsuppe German potato soup for Oktoberfest or whenever you want an easy, hearty, healthy, and delicious meal!
-AND don’t forget to check out all the other Oktoberfest Bash 2017 recipes from my fellow bloggers below.
+Don’t forget to check out all the other Oktoberfest Bash 2017 recipes from my fellow bloggers below.

-Add this Paleo Braised Cabbage recipe to your German food celebration too! (p.s.
-It was one of my first recipes on TEA 3 years ago, so please excuse the bad photo. lol!)
+Looking for more recipes for a German food celebration?
+Check out this one for Paleo Braised Cabbage (p.s. this was one of my very first recipes on TEA 3 years ago…please excuse the bad photo. lol!)

 - 1 large leek

-- 4 large yukon gold or russet potatoes (2 pounds), peeled and diced
+- 4 large yukon gold or russet potatoes (about 2 pounds) , peeled and diced

 - 5 cups chicken or vegetable broth (use 4 cups for a thicker soup)

-- 2 wieners, cut into bite sized slices (omit or use meat-free hot dogs)
+- 2 wieners , cut into bite sized slices (omit or use meat-free hot dogs for vegetarian version)

 Craft Beering Schweinshaxe (Bavarian Roasted Pork Knuckle)